tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

 In this mode, the SDK automatically mixes all the audio streams in a room into one stream.

 #### Directions
-1. When calling the `enterRoom()` function to enter a room, set the `AppScene` parameter to `TRTCAppSceneAudioCall` or `TRTCAppSceneVoiceChatRoom`, which indicates that there will be only audio and not video in the room.
+1. When calling the `enterRoom()` function to enter a room, set the `AppScene` parameter to `TRTCAppSceneAudioCall` or `TRTCAppSceneVoiceChatRoom`, which indicates that there will be only audio in the room.
 2. Enable [CDN relayed live streaming](https://intl.cloud.tencent.com/document/product/647/35242) and set the `streamId` parameter in `TRTCParams` to specify the next step following MCU stream mixing.
 3. Call `startLocalAudio()` to enable local audio capturing and uploading.
 >?
 On-Cloud MixTranscoding mixes multiple streams into the stream of the current user, i.e., the user who sends the stream mixing command.
 Therefore, stream mixing works only if the current user is sending audio.